AkshatParikh16/beginning--bioinformatics/docs/ai_usage.md

 ### Closing Note

 AI was used as a support tool for scaffolding and reminders.
 I rewrote and cleaned final code to fit assignment requirements, and I confirmed correctness through small tests and sample data before committing.

----

-Would you like me to **condense this into a one-page appendix format** (more formal, less narrative), or keep this detailed log style for submission?